-The Rest Detail Hua Hin Hotel
+Rest Detail Hua Hin Reviewed

 The Rest Detail Hua Hin is a small hotel in comparison to some of its neighbours and comprises of around 40 rooms from standard to private jacuzzi rooms, and a separate pool village flanked by individual villas.
 What was so appealing about it was the intimacy of the building and its surroundings – not a high-rise in sight.

-The main feature of the Rest Detail Hua Hin is its main pool, which is the setting for the hotel’s restaurant, the Rest Scene.
+The main feature of the Rest Detail Hotel Hua Hin is its main pool, which is the setting for the hotel’s restaurant, the Rest Scene.
 At night, small, twinkly lights line its perimeter, which makes it a gorgeous, romantic setting to enjoy an evening meal and a cocktail or two.

 Past the pool, Hua Hin beach can also be easily reached via the stone steps, but because the tide comes in quite far, the sand isn’t as soft and powdery as it is further up the coast.
-We strolled along the beach occasionally, as well as building sandcastles, but that was the extent of our time on it – we much preferred to stay around the hotel’s tranquil pools.
+We strolled along the beach occasionally, as well as building sand castles, but that was the extent of our time on it – we much preferred to stay around the hotel’s tranquil pools.

 When we wanted a change of scenery it was easy.
 If you need to get into town – which is only 10 minutes by car – then a free shuttle bus (bookable in advance) runs throughout the day, taking guests to and from the famous Hua Hin Clock Tower, or to the Market Village, a huge shopping mall.